arximboldi/lager/doc/effects.rst

 used to describe how the dependency is required.
 There are other specifications, and they can be combined:

-- :cpp:type:`lager::dep::opt` is used to mark optional specifications.
+- :cpp:type:`lager::dep::opt` is used to notate **optional** dependencies.
   There won't be a compilation error if a depedency is missing when a module requests it as optional.
 Instead, get may throw an exception.
 You can check if the dependency is provided using :cpp:func:`lager::has`.

+- :cpp:type:`lager::dep::fn` is used to notate **lazy** dependencies.
-- :cpp:type:`lager::dep::fn` for dependencies that are not available directly when describing the provider, but are instead to be requested lazily through a provided function.
+  These may not be available directly when building the store, but are instead to be requested lazily through a provided function.